ice-wm/FAQ/index.md

     `"Ctrl-Alt-Shift-Cursor_Right"`

-### Using the CLI (command line interface)
+### Using the command line interface

-You should run IceWM with `"TaskBarDoubleHeigth=1"` because that will enable the CLI (see *"What is the blank bar in the task bar good for?"* for some more information).
+You should run IceWM with `"TaskBarDoubleHeigth=1"` because that will enable the CLI
+(see *"What is the blank bar in the task bar good for?"* for some more information).

 The CLI is especially useful if you rather frequently need to access